ibm-cloud-docs/BlockStorage/duplicate-volume.md

 12. Check the box if you read and agreed to the terms and conditions.
 13. Click **Create** to continue.

+After you click **Create**, the order confirmation window appears.
+When you close the window, you return to the resources list.
+You can go back to your list of {{site.data.keyword.blockstorageshort}} volumes to click on the newly provisioned duplicate.
+The volume details section displays information such as Duplicate Type, a link to the parent volume's details page and the name of the snapshot that was used to create the duplicate.

 ## Creating a duplicate LUN from the SLCLI
 {: #cloneinCLI}